 I’m hoping that the success of Pic-a-Pix will either allow the developers to offer the Deluxe content via a DLC purchase or consider porting that version across as well in the future.

 Where do we begin with Picross? if you have never played one before then I’ll start with the basics.
-The game is a logic-based visual puzzle which requires you to make educated guesses based on the information you have to hand and by logically looking at what could possibly be in each row and column.
+The game is a logic-based visual puzzle that requires you to make educated guesses based on the information you have to hand and by logically looking at what could possibly be in each row and column.

 Let’s take a look at the most common version of Picross, the monochrome one.
 In these you have a grid, let’s say a 5×5 grid, of squares.
-On the X and Y axis of the grid, you will see numbers, these indicate how many squares in that row or column are ‘coloured in’.
+On the X and Y-axis of the grid, you will see numbers, these indicate how many squares in that row or column are ‘coloured in’.
 So, if you have a row of five squares and there is a number ‘4’ on the side then you know four of the five will be ‘coloured in’.
 In this instance, you can colour in the middle three as you know that either way, those three will definitely be part of the solution.
 You’re best working through all the easy and obvious parts, like that one, first, and then going back on yourself to work out the rest.

 It’s a really interesting puzzle and it can get hard at times when you have to really break it down and look for the smallest details which usually triggers a domino effect for you.
 It’s not all straightforward though, let’s say the same 5×5 grid had a 2 and a 2 marked on the same row then this means that two blocks are coloured then a gap of at least one square, and then the other two are coloured in.
 So in this example, it would have the first two coloured in, then a gap, then the last two coloured in.
 The game itself has a full set of instructions to teach you, so don’t be put off by my poor explanation.
 Plus, Pic-a-Pix is different because…